-The Doctor of Education Degree (Ed.D) in Organizational Leadership program is delivered through a combination of online courses and face-to-face residencies.
-The program's curriculum and instruction is shared by the College of Education and the Ken Blanchard College of Education, meeting the needs of master's-prepared professionals seeking a terminal degree in leadership.
+The Doctor of Education Degree (Ed.D.) in Organizational Leadership program is delivered through a combination of online courses and face-to-face residencies.
+Aspects of the program's curriculum and instruction are shared by the College of Arts and Sciences, College of Education, College of Nursing and Health Care Professions, College of Theology and the Ken Blanchard College of Business, meeting the needs of master's-prepared professionals seeking a terminal degree in leadership.
 Grand Canyon University offers the following emphases for this degree: